Frequently Asked Questions

-It is advisable that contact details for the senior leader of the faith community, as provided on the application form are not personal data.
+It is advisable that contact details provided on the application form, for the senior leader of the faith community, are not personal data.
 This information should be specific to the faith community, for example a separate work email address and phone number.
 This is essential where the faith community leader is also a prison chaplain, as this data will be published publicly on both our website via the map and in the physical printed directory.

 For more information on Data Protection, refer to the policy here.

 WHAT IS THE APPROVAL OR REFERENCING PROCESS FOR FAITH COMMUNITIES?

 Following the completion of the registration form, The Welcome Directory will carry out a standard referencing process.
 This may include obtaining further information from chaplains serving in prisons or the appropriate Faith and Belief Advisor to HMPPS.
 For more information on the approval process, refer to the flowchart here.